 My academic background spans machine learning, signal processing, and systems research.
 Previously, I worked on improving the reliability and privacy of low-power wireless sensing devices.

-In the long term, I aim to design non-invasive, intelligent health-sensing systems that support mental well-being and enable healthy longevity at scale.
+My long term goal is to design non-invasive, intelligent health-sensing systems that support mental well-being and enable healthy longevity at scale.

 News